What is MIG Welding?

 The power source used for MIG welding is called a "constant voltage power supply".
 In MIG welding the voltage is what is controlled and adjusted.
 When comparing MIG welding to Arc or TIG welding, MIG welding machines use voltage settings to set the machine.
 TIG and Arc welding machines use amperage to set the machine or a "constant amperage power supply".

 When choosing the proper MIG wire or electrode you need to match the type of wire to the type of metal being welded.
 Some other considerations are the type of transfer, position to be welded, and resistance to abrasion.
 Most of the times when working as a welder the welding engineers specify the weld size and electrode type to be used.
+For most people all you have to do is ask your welding supply store and they will set you up.
+The other option is some MIG Welders have a electrode selection chart on the inside cover like in the picture below.

 The most common wire used for welding carbon steel is ER 70S-6.
 In some cases you can weld two different metals together.
 An example of this is welding 304 stainless steel to A36 carbon steel using an electrode made of 309 stainless steel "ER 309L".